k0sproject/k0smotron/docs/install.md

 kubectl apply -f https://docs.k0smotron.io/{{{ extra.k0smotron_version }}}/install.yaml
 ```

-Before creating your first control planes, select the required use case described in
+Now, you can create your first control planes using k0smotron either as a
+standalone manager, or as a Cluster API provider.
+For use case details, see
 [k0smotron usage](usage-overview.md).

 # Per-module installation for Cluster API